utsav0/daily-dev-tips/src/pages/posts/html-datalist.md

 We need to define `list=""` on our input, and then we can define a `datalist` with the same `id` as the `list`.

 This will generate an input with autocomplete functionality.
-It's basically a better select element.
+It's a better select element.

 You can view it in action on this Codepen.